psychemedia/eurydice-resources/resources/struggle_to_raise_continues.md

 During the last few days of fine weather considerable progress has been made at the wreck, both the mizen and fore masts having been pulled out by the tugs and a space cleared for the attachment of the lifting ships.
 On Tuesday morning the last of the four lighters was towed out of harbour to the wreck, and should present weather continue, an attempt to raise the Eurydice will be made today.

 The loss of the Eurydice has set thousands of pens agoing, and many thousands of tongues.
-Many and varied are the opinions as to the cause of the melancholy disaster, and it is some satisfaction— mournful it is true— to know that in the opinion of the jury which has enquired into the loss of the Eurydice, the disaster was the result of an accideut and no blame can be attached to the captain or any of the officers or men under him.
+Many and varied are the opinions as to the cause of the melancholy disaster, and it is some satisfaction— mournful it is true— to know that in the opinion of the jury which has enquired into the loss of the Eurydice, the disaster was the result of an accident and no blame can be attached to the captain or any of the officers or men under him.
 It was the first thought that the vessel was under too great a press of canvas, seeing what the weather was before the squall came on; but the evidence showed that there were two watches, with at least a hundred men in each, that the watch on the deck at the time was plenty to manage the ship, and that had there been more men they would have been in each other's way.
 Too often disasters of this kind are caused because "some has blundered," but in this instance everything was done that human foresight and judgment could direct, and the collision must be attributed solely to a meet direful "freak " of Nature, for which the unfortunate victims cannot be held responsible.
 The only consolation is that no one can be blamed but Nature herself, who cannot he held amenable to the British laws and constitution.

 HOW TO RAISE SUNKEN VESSELS. — Writing with regard to the unsuccessful attempts to raise the Eurydice, a correspondent says :—A few yours ago, the Workington, a full-rigged ship of 2,000 tons, laden with coals, and on fire, was scuttled in the roads, and settled into soft mud, so that her topsail yards were only visible above the water.
 She was bought by a French man.
 He at once secured all her top-hamper for staging on which to erect purchases (and did not strip her, as the Eurydice was stripped) to discharge her cargo with and work his divers' pumps from.
 He had strong Pampero winds, and three or four knot currents to contend against ; however, by working both day and night, and in as bad and exposed position as though the ship had been off the Isle of Wight, he discharged all the cargo of coals, then commenced to fill the hold with wine casks, which were stored below by six divers.
 The casks had an inch hole bored in each head, then filled with water and a long spigot placed in the holes, then slung in a chain lowered to the divers (the chains helping to sink the cask) and placed into position by them ; when there they had only to take out both plugs, insert the end of the air nozzle into one hole and blow the water out by the other, then plugg them both up, when the cask would be filled with air.
 Upon one calm day they thus placed 250 casks.
 They stuck to the job for nine weeks, and brought the ship out of her bed in which she had settled 13 feet deep into the harbour.
 The tremendous force of the united efforts of the casks had burst her upper deck and so strained her deck beams that they had to be taken out and repaired.
 The ship, under the name of Perteno, is now afloat, and has made many profitable voyages for her owner.
 Now, the divers told no they experienced no difficulty while working in the hold from current or rough water, but were only troubled by the darkness and the slippery settlements left on all footing by the sand delimits, of which the hold had at least fifty tons, and this had to be lifted with the iron hull of the ship, iron lower masts, bowsprit, lower yards, and all deckgear.
 In another case a wooden brig was cut down by a steamer to the water's edge, and was treated in a like manner, only that the immense hole in her aide had to le planked and covered with canvas.
 She was succeessfully brought into harbour, although seven miles outside when she went down, and in the channel where the whole force of the river is constantly running at four to four and a-half knots, and not three days without a blow more or less severe.

+---
+TEXT

+As a body freed from the wreck was picked up, folk were wondering whether the cost of the work so far, without apparent success, was worth it...

 ---

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000314/18780622/015/0003

 Somerset County Gazette